 - Sexual health and reproduction

-The RSHP resource is managed by a partnership of NHS Boards, Local Authorities, Education Scotland, Scottish Government and Third Sector agencies.
+The RSHP resource has been developed by a partnership of local authorities and health boards, with advice from Education Scotland and the Scottish Government.
 For more information about the managing partners contact Elaine.McCormack@ggc.scot.nhs.uk or Nicky.Coia@ggc.scot.nhs.uk

-Up to 31st October 2019, an independent agency TASC (Scotland) Ltd. has been commissioned to develop and produce the resource.
-Contact Colin Morrison with any immediate questions about the resource email@example.com
+An independent agency TASC (Scotland) was commissioned to develop the resource and through the school year 2019-2020 will maintain the resource.
+Contact Colin Morrison with any immediate questions about the resource firstname.lastname@example.org